EPCCed/2021-04-19_PackagePerformance_Online/setup.md

 ### Using an existing ARCHER2 account

 If you wish to use an existing ARCHER2 account for the course, that is perfectly fine.
-The only difference from the specific course account is that you will not have access to the the node reservations for the course.
-Instead, you can use the ARCHER2 `short` QoS which will work fine for this course.
+The only differences from the specific course account are that you will not have access to the the node reservations for the course or the course account code.
+Instead, you can use your existing account code (the cost of the jobs is negligible as they are very short and small) and the ARCHER2 `short` QoS .
 When the course talks about setting the following options:

 ```
---qos=standard --reservation=<name of course reservation>
+--account=ta023 --qos=standard --reservation=ta023_163
 ```

 you should replace them with: